Akira Ishii

-Akira Ishii (born 6 May 1957 in Ibaraki Prefecture) is a Japanese politician who has served as a member of the House of Councillors of Japan since 2016.
-He represents the National proportional representation block and is a member of the Japan Innovation Party.
+Akira Ishii (born 6 May 1957 in Ibaraki Prefecture) is a Japanese former politician who served as a member of the House of Councillors of Japan from 2016 until his resignation in 2025.
+He represented the National proportional representation block and was a member of the Japan Innovation Party.

+On 1 September 2025, Ishii resigned from the House of Councillors after allegations of defrauding the government and his subsequent expulsion from the Japan Innovation Party.
+He was indicted on charges of fraud on 30 September.